btmartin721/PG-SUI/README.md

 + jupyterlab
 + tqdm
 + toytree
-+ scikit-learn >= 0.24
++ scikit-learn >= 1.0
-+ tensorflow >= 2.0
++ tensorflow >= 2.7
 + keras
 + xgboost
 + lightgbm
++ scikeras >= 0.6.0

 ### Installation

-The requirements can mostly be installed with conda.
-The only module that isn't available on conda is sklearn-genetic-opt, which can be installed via pip.
+The requirements can be installed with conda and pip. sklearn-genetic-opt and scikeras are only avaiable via pip, and scikeras requires tensorflow >= 2.7 and scikit-learn >= 1.0.
+Since tensorflow 2.7 is not yet available on conda channels, you must install it with pip here.

 ```
-conda create -n pg-sui python=3.7
+conda create -n pg-sui python=3.8
 conda activate pg-sui

-conda install matplotlib seaborn jupyterlab scikit-learn tqdm pandas=1.2.5 numpy=1.20.2 scipy=1.6.2 xgboost lightgbm tensorflow keras
+conda install matplotlib seaborn jupyterlab scikit-learn=1.0 tqdm pandas=1.2.5 numpy=1.20.2 scipy=1.6.2 xgboost lightgbm toytree

 # Only works if using Intel CPUs; speeds up processing
 conda install scikit-learn-intelex

-conda install -c conda-forge toytree

 # For genetic algorithm plotting functions
 pip install sklearn-genetic-opt[all]

+pip install scikeras

+pip install tensorflow==2.7
 ```

 #### Installation troubleshooting